nikogura/nikogura.com/src/content/blog/ddcri.md

 The canonical DDCRI stack is deliberately small.
 Every piece is here either to satisfy one of the four properties or to be the practice that keeps them honest; nothing is here for fashion.

 - **[FluxCD](/blog/flux-vs-argo)** is the reconciler — the *Continuously Reconciling* half.
 Its source-controller watches the control repository; its kustomize-controller renders and applies, prunes what you've deleted, and corrects drift on an interval.
 It has no UI and no sync button, which is a feature: the only way to change the cluster is to change git.
 And it lives *inside each cluster* — the controllers run next to the workloads they manage, so every cluster reconciles itself independently against git rather than waiting on a central server to push to it.
 That decentralization is a resilience property, not a detail.
-There is no central control plane every cluster leans on the way an ArgoCD server is leaned on, so there is none to take down: your critical infrastructure keeps converging even when the rest of your tooling is on fire.
+There is no central control plane every cluster leans on the way an ArgoCD server is leaned upon, so there is none to take down: your critical infrastructure keeps converging even when the rest of your tooling is on fire.
 And if git itself becomes unreachable, nothing drifts or disappears — source-controller keeps serving the last revision it successfully fetched, and the cluster goes right on reconciling to that last-known-good state until git returns.
 A control-plane or git outage degrades you to "can't ship new changes," never to "running infrastructure falls apart."
 - **[Kustomize](https://kustomize.io/)** is the renderer — the *Deterministic* half.
 It's a pure overlay system: bases plus declarative patches, no templating language, no functions, no logic. `kustomize build` is referentially transparent — same inputs, same YAML, forever.
-There is nowhere for non-determinism to get in.
+There is nowhere for non-determinism, or "Mr. Murphy" to get in.
 - **[Crossplane](https://www.crossplane.io/)** is the cloud control plane — the *Infrastructure* half.
 It turns cloud resources into Kubernetes custom resources, so an S3 bucket is just an object with a `status.conditions` block that a controller reconciles exactly like a Deployment.
 Your cloud account becomes a set of CRDs under continuous reconciliation.
 - **[Upjet](https://github.com/crossplane/upjet)** is part of Crossplane, not a separate tool — it's the Crossplane project's own code-generation framework (it lives in the Crossplane org as `crossplane/upjet`, the renamed successor to Terrajet).
 It's how Crossplane gets its *breadth*: Upjet generates Crossplane providers straight from existing Terraform providers — `provider-upjet-aws`, `provider-upjet-gcp`, `provider-upjet-azure` — so you inherit the full surface area of the Terraform provider ecosystem (thousands of resource types, maintained by the cloud vendors) without Terraform's one-shot, drift-blind apply model.
 It's the bridge that lets you leave Terraform behind without leaving its coverage behind.
 - **The [Control Repository](/blog/control-repositories)** is the release artifact.
 Its `main` branch is the declaration of what should be running, everywhere, right now.
 A merge to main *is* the deployment; a tag is just a pointer.
 - **[Trunk-Based Development](/blog/trunk-based-development)** is how you change it.
 Short-lived branches, render and validate in CI, review the rendered diff, merge to main, and the reconciler converges.
-No long-running branches, because the head of main is the state of the platform and you don't want two of those.
+No long-running branches, because the head of main is the state of the platform and the system of record — you don't want two of those.

 ## Why Not Helm

 You'll notice Helm and `HelmRelease` are absent.
-That's deliberate, and it's about the *Deterministic* D.
+That's deliberate, and it's about the *Deterministic* 'D' in 'DDCRI'.

 Helm is a templating engine.
 Its templates can call `now`, `randAlphaNum`, `uuidv4`, and — worst of all — `lookup`, which reads the live cluster at render time.
 A chart can render differently depending on the clock, a freshly generated secret, or the current state of the cluster it happens to be pointed at.
 On top of that, `HelmRelease` stores release state *in the cluster*, so the reconciler's behavior now depends on history that doesn't live in git.
-And the diff is opaque: when you bump a chart from `1.2.3` to `1.2.4`, the PR shows one line changed, and you have no idea what resources, RBAC grants, or containers that actually adds or removes until it's running.
-Every one of those is a determinism leak.
+The diff is opaque: when you bump a chart from `1.2.3` to `1.2.4`, the PR shows one line changed, and you have no idea what resources, RBAC grants, or containers that actually adds or removes until it's running.
+Every one of those is a determinism leak and opportunity for "Murphy's Law" to bite you.

 So by default, DDCRI excludes it.
 But there are two honest positions short of "never":

-- **Helm as a build-time renderer, not a runtime.** Run `helm template` (or Kustomize's `helmCharts` inflation generator) at build time, render the chart to plain YAML, and feed *that* through Kustomize.
+- **Helm as a build-time renderer, not a runtime.** You can still use the vast Helm ecosystem.
+Run `helm template` (or Kustomize's `helmCharts` inflation generator) at build time, render the chart to plain YAML, feed *that* through Kustomize, and commit it to git.
 You keep the chart ecosystem and you keep determinism, because the templating happens once, under review, with no in-cluster `lookup` and no release state.
-This is the compromise I reach for: Helm as a *renderer*, the same role Kustomize plays, not a *reconciler*.
+This is the compromise I reach for: Helm as a *renderer*, the same role Kustomize plays, not a *reconciler*.  `git diff` is your answer to "what is the effect of this change?".
 - **`HelmRelease` if you knowingly trade determinism away.** Flux's helm-controller will reconcile a `HelmRelease` continuously — you keep the loop, you keep drift correction, you keep the audit trail.
-You give up determinism and the reviewable diff.
-Some shops make that trade on purpose, usually for a sprawling third-party chart they don't want to vendor.
+You give up full determinism and the reviewable diff.
+Some shops will want to make that trade on purpose, usually for a sprawling third-party chart they don't want to vendor, or teams that like that kind of flexibility in their product.
 That's a legitimate choice *as long as you name the cost out loud*: you've dropped one of the four letters, and "what's in git is what's in your infra" weakens to "what's in git plus whatever that chart decided to render this time."

 The right answer isn't "Helm or no Helm" across the whole platform — it's matching the *degree of determinism to the blast radius*.
 Determinism is most valuable exactly where a surprise is most expensive.
 The foundational layers — the cluster itself, networking, identity, cloud resources, the shared platform services everything else depends on — have enormous blast radius, and those should be fully deterministic: reviewable diffs, referential transparency, no render-time surprises, full stop.
 A wrong apply there takes down everyone.